Sergej-Popov/tremolo/README.md

 - **Ctrl+C** – copy selected element to the clipboard.
 - **Ctrl+V** – paste copied element at the cursor location.
 - **Ctrl+D** – duplicate the selected element at the cursor.
+- **b** – toggle the brush drawing mode.

 ## TODO general

 1. [Large] Provide undo and redo support for board changes.
-2. Drawing pen tool
-3. Connectiing lines
+2. Connectiing lines
-4. Add a dark and light theme toggle for the fretboard interface.
+3. Add a dark and light theme toggle for the fretboard interface.
-5. Draw style themes
+4. Draw style themes
-6. Tool pannel
+5. Tool pannel
-7. Contextual menu panel
+6. Contextual menu panel

 ## TODO collaboration